 You may well lose some weight in those 30 days as well but don’t expect miracles.
 Fast weight loss often leads to a form of yo-yo dieting that is harmful and our approach is to help you migrate to a Lifestyle that will help keep you fit and sound for the rest of your life!
 The long-term effects of changing to a Whole Food Plant Based lifestyle are long and complex but can be summed up into this short list:

-- Healthier Skin, Decreased Body Order (save a bundle on deodorant!)
+Healthier Skin, Decreased Body Odor (save a bundle on deodorant!)